My favorite part of every election is the rationalization afterward.

 The proponents of Richmond's Measure N "soda tax" must be equally thrilled with the inroads they made.
 Only two of every three voters rejected their proposal.
 There are few things that 66.9 percent of all people agree on, but rejecting a one-cent-per-ounce tax for sugar-sweetened drinks apparently is one of them.

 Advocates for both issues surely will blame the well-funded industries that poured millions of dollars into defeating them.
-Food manufacturers didn't want new labels, and beverage makers didn't
+Food manufacturers didn't want new labels, and beverage makers didn't want the cost of their drinks to go up.
+But that's only part of the explanation.

 It's more likely that voters saw no need to fix something that wasn't broken.
 No one is dropping dead from genetically engineered food, and customers concerned about sugar intake don't need a new tax to keep them from drinking soft drinks.